pawmint/pawmint.github.io/_posts/2015-03-01-getting-started-with-the-gateway.md

 ### Install the Raspberry Setup!

-The raspberry_setup includes several packages that are required to make marmitek-gw work.
+Finally you can install the marmitek-gw and the UbiGATE library on your Raspberry Pi!
+The raspberry_setup also includes several packages that are required to make marmitek-gw work.
 In order to install them, open the remoteSetup.sh script located in raspberry_setup, and set the right Raspberry IP.
 Then run remoteSetup.sh as root (sudo remoteSetup.sh).

+You now have everything you need to make the marmitek-gw work, and can go on to the next part: [Setting up the Gateway] (http://pawmint.github.io/techntuts/setting-up-the-gateway/).
+But before you do...

 ### Save an image of the setup